 Also, you can share your Grammarly Business account with freelance writers to improve the quality of your content.
-The main benefit of using Grammarly Business over other tools and the personal Premium plan is the seamless team collaboration.
+The seamless team collaboration is the main benefit of using Grammarly Business over other tools and the personal Premium plan.

 Grammarly Business Review Conclusion

-I have been using Grammarly since 2012 and the Business edition for several months already.
+I have been using Grammarly for several months since 2012 and the Business edition.
 It is no doubt that Grammarly is the best-in-the-class of best grammar checker that provides various tools for vocabulary enhancement and similar content checking.

 In this short Grammarly Business review, I shared how I view the Business plan from my perspective and best use-cases.
 The Business plan is worth it if your business is large enough and content marketing, communication, and sales are a big part.

 So, what is your review on Grammarly Business?